logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 </TabItem>
 </Tabs>

-Let's take a breath here.
+Take a breath here.
 Your application is almost ready 😊.
-Logto SDK is well configured at this point.
-Users could sign in / sign up through the UI now.
+We have Logto SDK well configured at this point.
+Users could sign in / sign up through the Logto UI flow now.

 After end-users successfully log in, they may try to get access to some of your backend API resources through the client application upon their request.
 We'll need to loop Logto in again at this point.
-Call Logto server through our SDK to request an `access_token` before making the actual API request.
+Call the Logto server through our SDK to request an `access_token` before making your API request.

 :::note